AlfrescoArchive/alfresco-oauth-sample/README.md

 Follow these instructions:

 * Ensure you have an up to date Java VM installed and port 8181 is not in use
-* Checkout the project
-* Edit src/main/webapp/config.js and put in the client_id, client_secret and callback urls you used when you registered at developer.alfresco.com (For this app, the redirect_uri should be http://localhost:8181/oauthsample/mycallback.html)
+* Edit src/main/webapp/config.js and put in the client_id, client_secret and callback urls you used when you registered at [The Alfresco Developer Portal](https://developer.alfresco.com/) (For this app, the redirect_uri should be http://localhost:8181/oauthsample/mycallback.html)
 * type: gradlew jettyRun
 * In a web browser go to http://localhost:8181/oauthsample

+*Note: You don't need to install any other software (only a Java VM and web browser is required).*

 # License
 Copyright (C) 2012 Alfresco Software Limited